ipsitapurohit/group_project_4/README.md

 Technical Aspects: Details the technologies used for data collection, analysis, modeling, and visualization.

-User Interface: Describes the user-friendly interface for interacting with the prediction model (if applicable).
+User Interface: Describes the user-friendly interface for interacting with the prediction model.

 Tableau Dashboard: Discusses the interactive visualization tool built with Tableau.
 Users can explore the dashboard at: https://public.tableau.com/app/profile/brennan.bradley/viz/Project_4_Dash/MainDashboard